digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Intended Use
 ~~~~~~~~~~~~

-This example is intended to demonstrate how you can expose, aggregate, and observe monitoring information from Canton.
+This example is intended to demonstrate how to expose, aggregate, and observe monitoring information from Canton.
 It is not suitable for production without alterations.
-Note the following warnings.
+Note the following warnings:

  .. warning::

    Ports are exposed from the Docker network that are not necessary to support the UI.
-This may be to allow low-level interaction with the underlying service via a REST or similar interface.
+For example, the network can allow low-level interaction with the underlying service via a REST or similar interface.
 In a production system, the only ports that should be exposed are those required for the operation of the system.

  .. warning::